Results

 Result

 Stock price recovered from a significant decline to above pre-crisis levels during the engagement.
 The boycott narrative lost momentum through targeted earned media and influencer activation.
 The strategy repositioned the brand around its own heritage rather than defensive posturing, creating a foundation for recovery.
-Subsequent changes in strategic direction after the engagement ended underscore how critical it is to maintain course once a counter-narrative takes hold.

 Health Care / Patient Access